September 23, 2019

-A proper understanding of just how complex the relationship between work and happiness is can be gauged by looking at research such as that published in a report by Alex Bryson and George McKerron for the Centre for Economic Performance at the London School of Economics.
+A proper understanding of just how complex the relationship between office design, work and happiness is can be gauged by looking at research such as that published in a report by Alex Bryson and George McKerron for the Centre for Economic Performance at the London School of Economics.

 The report is based on millions of pieces of data from tens of thousands of people in the UK.
 The data acquisition method was unique.
 Respondents were asked to use an app called ‘mappiness’ to record how satisfied, anxious or relaxed they are at a particular moment in response to messages sent to them at random times of the day.
 Crucially they were also asked what they are (or were) doing at the time the message was sent so that the researchers could relate 40 chosen situations with specific feelings.

 Perhaps unsurprisingly people revealed they were most happy when making love or being intimate with loved ones, followed by attending the cinema, concerts or the theatre, then endorphin releasing activities such as sport and exercise.